AudioCatApp/.github/CONTRIBUTION-PROTOCOL.md

 - Approve when the PR is ready to be merged, not in advance.

 ## Merging
 - The reviewee (assignee) is responsible for merging.
-PR can be merged when:
+PR can be merged ONLY when:
-  - All conversations are resolved.
+  - All conversations are resolved by reviewers.
   - Approvals from every reviewer who left comments is given and no unreviewed changes are made.
   - Branch is 0 commits behind main (if not - rebase).
-  - All conflicts with main branch are resolved.
 - Corresponding feature branch will be deleted automatically after successful merge.